Law

 13.00Lunch

-15.30The European Small Claims Procedure (ESCP): from lack of use to a success story
+14.30The European Small Claims Procedure (ESCP): from lack of use to a success story

 During its first years in force, the ESCP was a barely used instrument.
-Upon the application of the 2015 reform of the ESCP Regulation, the number of ESCP applications has steadily increased across the EU.
+Since the application of the 2015 reform of the ESCP Regulation, the number of ESCP applications has steadily increased across the EU.
 Dr Cristina M. Mariottini will guide participants through the ESCP, exploring its main characteristics and the challenges that the different actors involved in this proceeding might encounter.

 Dr Carlos Santaló Goris

-16:00End of the course
+17.30End of the course

 What former participants say